-Materials
+1 Materials

 NedZink has already been producing high quality zinc products for applications in the construction sector for more than a hundred years.
-Titanium zinc is sold under the brand names NedZink NATURAL, NedZink NOVA, NedZink NOIR, NedZink NUANCE, NedZink Pro-Tec and NedZink NOVA COMPOSITE and has an excellent reputation on the international market.
+Titanium zinc is sold under the brand names NedZink NATUREL, NedZink NEO, NedZink NOVA, NedZink NOIR, NedZink NUANCE, NedZink Pro-Tec and NedZink NOVA COMPOSITE and has and excellent reputation on the international market.
 The basic material NedZink NATUREL is titanium zinc with a smooth rolled surface for applications in roof and façade cladding, roof gutters and rainwater drainage systems.